felleslosninger/docs/_docs/idporten/oidc_old/oidc_protocol_token.md

 ### The id_token

-The id_token asserts the identity of the authenticated user.
+The id_token is the assertion of the authenticated user identity.
 It tells you "who the user is", but not "what the user can access".

 The [id_token is documented here]({{site.baseurl}}/docs/idporten/oidc/oidc_protocol_id_token).